xixilele1990/swap-meet/README.md

 ## Code Coverage

-It is good practice to check code coverage.
-Code coverage is a term that is used to describe how much application code is executed when a particular test suite is run.
+Code coverage is a term used to describe how much application code is executed when a particular test suite is run.
+It is a good practice to check our code coverage, to understand how much of our code is exercised by tests vs how much is still untested.
 A test suite with a high percentage of coverage is likely to be testing more throughly and have fewer bugs.
 A code coverage tool can partner with our testing suite to give us a report illustrating the coverage of our tests.

 Given that Ada provided all tests cases in this project, we should anticipate high code coverage.